mjknj18/Hawaii-Climate-Analysis/README.md

 #### Dynamic Routes

 1. For a given start date of 2016-01-01, the URL for the temperature information API returns the maximum, minimum, and average temperatures for all dates on or after that start date.
-2. for a given start and end date pair of 2016-01-01 and 2016-12-31, the URL for the temperature information API returns the maximum, minimum, and average temperatures for all dates on or between those start and end dates.
+2. For a given start and end date set of 2016-01-01 and 2016-12-31, the URL for the temperature information API returns the maximum, minimum, and average temperatures for all dates on or between those start and end dates.

 ## Disclaimer